© Donal G. Burke 2013

 Lisanacody: The modern townland of Lisanacody in the parish of Dunanoughta outside of the village of Eyrecourt and also the site of an O Madden castle of that name.
 In a list of castles of the territory dated approximately 1574, Lisanacody was erroneously included under the barony of Leitrim and given as ‘Lisnacode’, the residence of one Murrogh mcfferigh.
 The error may have occurred in confusing the townland of Lissenhackett in the adjacent barony of Leitrim with Lisanacody.
 Morogh mcRory of Lissenhackett was given as one of the chief men of the barony of Longford in 1585.
 Moraigh keigh mcFeary of Lisnackody, gent., received a pardon in the second year of the reign of King James I and was earlier described in a pardon of 1585 as Murcho mcFerriagh of Lyssenackett (Cal.
 Fiants, Eliz.
 I.) (In that same second year one Donnogh mcMoraghe of the same was also pardoned.)
 It is evident that this is the same man as Murrogh mcfferigh of Lisnacode of 1574 and so it would appear evident that the Morogh mcRory mentioned in the 1585 Indenture should correctly be Murrough mcFeary O Madden.

 In the 1670 documents whereby the first John Eyre of Eyrecourt made provision for the future settlement of his estates upon his heirs mention is made to ‘the castle. towne and lands (ie. townland) of Lissenaccody’.
+The denomination of Lissanacody did not appear among the extensive lands in the barony of Longford confirmed in 1666 unto John Eyre under the Acts of Settlement and Explanation but ‘Lyssanacody alias Corballybegg’ was among a number of lands in the vicinity confirmed unto Erasmus Spelman in the same year.
+It appears therefore that between 1666 and 1670 Eyre acquired the same from Spelman.
+(NLI, Dublin, PP 941, Public Records Ireland, Reports, Fifteenth Annual Report, 1825, pp.79-80.)
 In a deed of mortgage dated October 1710 dealing with considerable lands in the barony of Longford reference was made to ‘the castle with a good house thereunto adjoining called Lissnecoaddy and an orchard containing 2 quarters of land.’
 It again appears in 1737 when Colonel John Eyre of Eyrecourt leased to Charles Donelan of Lissenacody, gent. ‘the castle, town and lands of Lisenacody, Cloghbrack and Brideall (recte Bodella) containing as Staffords Survey 198 acres of land.’
 No obvious trace of the castle remains.

 Lisbeg: A townland in the parish of Clonfert.
 In the Rental of the diocese of Clonfert dated 1407 it would appear to equate to the denomination called ‘Leathrathabeg’,[xxxvi] the ‘rath’ and ‘lios’ being similar in denoting a more or less circular enclosure or space enclosed by such an enclosure.